« The 100+ Year Old RSS Virgin | Main | CSS Pseudo-Selectors »

 So here I am with a copy of Hacking Movable Type and some free cycles.
 Bwahahaa ...

-Try it out (using the search box on this very site).
-It's a work in progress, natch.
+Try it out.
+It’s a work in progress, natch.
 Comments, questions and suggestions most welcome.

 UPDATE: Progress on the Movable Type Plugin continues at a steady pace.
 On Friday, 7 October 2005, members of Six Apart's ProNet community were invited to tire-kick the latest Pre-Alpha release.
 If you're seriously interested in kicking tires too, please let me know.
 Thanks!